openstreetmap/mod_tile/readme.txt

 Apache file serving mechanisms to provide:

 1) Tile expiry.
-It estimates when the tile is next likely to be rendered and adds the approriate HTTP cache expiry headers
+It estimates when the tile is next likely to be rendered and adds the appropriate HTTP cache expiry headers

 2) When tiles have expired it requests the rendering